BROWSE MOREapple cobbler

 1/3 cup non-fat dry milk

-1/3 cup rolled (old-fashioned) oats
+1/3 cup old-fashioned oats

-In a medium bowl, whisk the fruit juice concentrate, flour, lemon juice, cinnamon, and ginger until the flour is dissolved.
-Place the apples in a 8 X 11-inch baking dish, pour in the fruit juice concentrate mixture and toss.
+Place the apples in a 8- x 11-inch baking dish.
+Pour the fruit juice concentrate mixture over and toss.
 Bake until the apples are crisp-tender, about 20 minute.
-Remove from the oven and stir in the cherries.
-Reduce the oven temperature to 350 degrees.

 In another medium bowl, combine the flour, dry milk, and oats.
 Add the egg whites.
 Using a rubber spatula, fold together very gently to form a batter.
-It will deflate, but do not overmix.
+It will deflate, but do not over mix.
 Using a large spoon, drop portions of the batter evenly over the fruit mixture.

 Return the cobbler to the oven and bake until the topping is golden brown and a toothpick inserted in the center comes out clean, 20 to 25 minutes.
 Serve the cobbler warm.